View Categories

 • It states that ‘All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.’

-• It entitles everyone to all the rights and freedoms and prohibits slavery and slave trade in all forms.
+• It entitles everyone to all rights and freedoms and prohibits slavery and slave trade in all forms.

 • Other rights recognized under the declaration are the right to nationality, right against arbitrary arrest, detention or exile, the right to seek asylum from persecution, the right to freedom of movement and residence, etc.

-• The Universal Declaration is not a treaty, so it does not directly create legal obligations for countries.
-However, it is an expression of the fundamental values which are shared by all members of the International community.
+• However, it is an expression of the fundamental values which are shared by all members of the International community.

 • The Universal Declaration of Human Rights holds the Guinness World Record as the most translated document.

-• National Human Rights Commission Is a statutory institution (and not a constitutional).
+• It is a statutory institution (and not a constitutional).

 • The NHRC act was amended in 2006.

-• The watchdog of human rights in the country – the rights relating to life, liberty, equality and dignity of the individual guaranteed by the Constitution or embodied in the international covenants and enforceable by courts in India.
+• The watchdog of human rights in the country is the rights relating to life, liberty, equality and dignity of the individual guaranteed by the Constitution or embodied in the international covenants and enforceable by courts in India.

 • It was established in conformity with the Paris Principles, adopted for the promotion and protection of human rights in Paris (October 1991) and endorsed by the General Assembly of the United Nations on 20 December 1993.